Employment

 The Skills and Post-16 Education Act 2022

-- The Act is intended to help transform the skills and training landscape and level up opportunities across the country.
+- The Act was intended to help transform the skills and training landscape and level up opportunities across the country.

 - The Act underpins the government’s transformation of post-16 education and skills, as set out in the Skills for Jobs White Paper, and will help drive growth across the country.